raedahgroup/godcr-old/status.md

 4. Native desktop app with [qt](https://github.com/therecipe/qt) library.
 Run`godcr --mode=qt`

+## Understanding this

 ## Godcr Features
-All godcr features are listed below.
+The list of features available on godcr is maintained below.
 The level of support for each feature can be identified using the following key

 | this | means |
 |---|---|